codewars/docs/content/languages/factor/testest.md

 #### `<{ ...inputs -> ...expected }>`

-  Creates a unit test, by executing the values in `...inputs`, then executing the values in `...expected` and comparing the results.
-If these results match then the test is passed, otherwise it is failed.
+  Creates a unit test, by executing the values in `...inputs`, then executing the values in `...expected` and comparing the resulting stacks.
+If they match, the test is passed, otherwise the test is failed.
+On failure, the stacks are packed into a tuple (under `got` and `expected` slots, respectively) and pushed onto the stack to be available for the `test-failed.` quotation.

 #### `test-passed.`